EPILOGUE

 sorting logs up the northern end of Vancouver Island.

-where he teaches and plays the harmonica and assists at
+where he taught and played the harmonica and assisted at

 CMNVA